foundation/supercollider/README.md

 #### parse(files, callback)

-Parses a glob of files (or a single Vinyl file) for documentation.
+Parses a glob of files, or a single Vinyl file, for documentation.
 The process is asynchronous, so you need a callback to run as well.

 - **files** (String, Array, Object): a glob of files to parse, or a single Vinyl file to parse.
 - **callback** (Function): a function to run when the parsing is finished.
 The function has one parameter, `data`, which is an array of objects, each object being a component.

+Returns an array of objects, each object being a file that was parsed.

 #### process(tree)